sudheermuthyala/AWS/aws-glue/README.md

 ## AWS-Glue terminology ?
 **Data Catalog:**
 - Data catalog is nothing but persistent metadata store in AWS-Glue It contains table definations job definations other controle information to manage your AWS-Glue envinorment
-- Each Aws account has one Data Catalog
+- Each Aws account has one Data Catalog for region

 ![](2022-08-17-11-46-19.png)